-!
-WARNING Personal Injury Hazard: Use extreme caution when using tow lines and when connecting tow lines to cleats.
-Death or serious injury could occur if lines and/or cleats fail while they are under extreme tension.
+Personal Injury Hazard: DO NOT attach tow lines to cleats, watersport line point, or eyes used for docking; use only designated strong points.
+Death or serious injury could occur if lines and/or hardware fail while they are under extreme tension.